geniusuraj/Batch-MS/README.md

 # enchanting-powder-661
 ## Domain Description:
-In an educational Institute, there are several batches running every day for  same/different batches.
-It will be difficult for the Faculties and admin to know the status  of every batch.
-So the Automated Batch management System will of which batch is  assigned to which faculty.
+In an educational institute, there are several batches running every day for the same/different batches.
+It will be difficult for the faculties and admin to know the status of every batch.
+Therefore, the Automated Batch Management System will inform which batch is assigned to which faculty.

 # Automated Batch Management System: Batch-MS
 This is a command-line application that allows an administrator to manage batches of courses and assign faculties to them.